 6. WALL·E (2008)

-And now to the only animated film on this list, ‘Wall-E’ broke all barriers when it comes to movies that redefined the entire genre and is often touted to be Pixar’s most audacious film ever made.
+And now to the only animated film on this list, ‘Wall-E’ broke all barriers when it comes to movies that redefined the entire genre and is often touted to be Pixar’s most audacious film till date.
 The movie is set in a dystopian future when the Earth has been decimated to debris and lacks any sort of vegetation whatsoever.
-Wall-E a.k.a.
+Wall-E, a.k.a.
 Waste Allocation Load Lifter – Earth-class, is a trash compactor on Earth among miles and piles of trash.
 While he spends his time collecting trash, he is fascinated with a small plant which came out of nowhere.
 One fine day, a spaceship drops an egg-shaped robot on Earth known as EVE, which is there to scan the planet for evidence of plant life.
-EVE collects the plant and goes on standby, before being taken to the mothership Axiom, before an infatuated Wall-E clings along and goes to the Axiom.
+EVE collects the plant and goes on standby, before being taken to the mothership Axiom.
 Axiom is replete with obese humans who can’t walk anymore given their sedentary lifestyle and Wall-E takes it upon himself to lead them towards another evolution.
-‘Wall-E’ achieved critical acclaim and is often touted as one of the finest animated films ever made.
+‘Wall-E’ received critical acclaim and is often touted as one of the finest animated films ever made.